natbox/laserDeburring/readme.md

-# Flow simulation with foamRun
+# Flow simulation with potentialFoam
 `Optochemical ray tracing by OpenFOAM®`